BU-IE-48B/fall21-livadogann/index.md

 # Example Progress Journal

-## Week 0 (19/10/2021)
+## 05/11/2021
-Here is my 5 interesting time series forecasting examples.
+[Here](files/homework1.html) is the report about gesture recognition and time series representations.